Low-profit limited liability company: Management

-Member Fiduciary Duties
+Member fiduciary duties

 Members of an L3C are considered a fiduciary of the organization.
 Depending on a member's role in the organization, they may have varying fiduciary duties.
 Two common fiduciary duties are a duty of care and a duty of loyalty.
 Violations of these duties can result in a civil lawsuit and lead to compensatory damages and punitive damages.
 Note that some states allow for fiduciary duties to be altered within the operating agreement.

-Member Liability
+Member liability

-Members of the L3C have limited liability.
+Members of the L3C have hiq group limited.
 In other terms, member liability is limited to their capital contribution to the L3C except for member's individual torts.
 This means that the members are not personally responsible for the contracts, debts, and/or actions of the business.
 In rare circumstances, members may be held further liable under the doctrine of piercing the corporate veil.
 Through piercing the corporate veil, courts remove the protection of limited liability and hold members of the entity personally liable for the business's contracts, debts, and/or actions of the business.

-Distribution of Member's Interest
+Distribution of member's interest

 While L3Cs have a primary objective of accomplishing a social mission, L3Cs can have a secondary objective of raising profit.
 The profits can be distributed to members similar to an LLC.
 This characteristic is a key defining feature between L3Cs and non-profits.
 The default distribution is by the percentage of ownership; however, members can contract otherwise within the operating agreement on how profits are distributed.

-Transferability of Member's Interest
+Transferability of member's interest

 The ability for a member to transfer their interest or right to profit is often limited; however, members can contract otherwise within the operating agreement.
-It is important to note that a member's interest is separate from membership.
+A member's interest is separate from membership.
 This means that an individual can transfer their member's interest but remain a member of the L3C.

-Federal Income Taxation
+Federal income taxation

 Because an L3C is a for-profit entity, it is not tax-exempt.
 L3Cs are taxed the same as LLCs for federal income tax purposes.
 This means L3Cs can elect to be taxed as a sole-proprietorship/partnership, C-Corporation, or even as an S-Corporation in some states.
 By default, an L3C with two or more members is taxed as a partnership while an L3C with one member is taxed as a sole proprietorship.
 Both of these elections are considered pass-through taxation because the profits/losses and thus taxes of a business are directly passed on to the members via their individual tax returns.
 When taxed as a C-Corporation, the entity will pay corporate taxes before profit is distributed to members who will also be required to pay tax on their gains.
 This is sometimes called double taxation.
 Prior to electing a taxation form, members of the L3C should consider the personal tax consequences of each election form.